gerardog/gsudo/docs/docs/usage/wsl.md

 ---
 sidebar_position: 0
 title: Usage from WSL
+hide_title: true
 ---

+## Usage from WSL

-On WSL (Windows Subsystem for Linux), elevation and `root` are different concepts. `root` allows full administration of WSL but not the windows system.
+On WSL (Windows Subsystem for Linux), elevation and `root` are different concepts. `root` allows full administration of WSL but not the Windows system.
 Use WSL's native `su` or `sudo` to gain `root` access.
-But to get admin privilege on the Windows box you need to elevate the WSL.EXE process. `gsudo` allows that (a UAC popup will appear).
+To get admin privilege on the Windows box you need to elevate the `WSL.EXE` process. `gsudo` allows that (a UAC popup will appear).

 On WSL bash, prepend `gsudo` to elevate **WSL commands** or `gsudo -d` for **CMD commands**.